By Pasi Sahlberg and Jonathan Hasak

 - Strengthened collective autonomy of schools by giving teachers more independence from bureaucracy and investing in teamwork in schools.
 This would enhance social capital that is proved to be critical aspects of building trust within education and enhancing student learning.

-- Empowered students by involving them in assessing and reflecting their own learning and then incorporating that information into collective human judgment about teaching and learning (supported by national big data).
+- Empower students by involving them in assessing and reflecting their own learning and then incorporating that information into collective human judgment about teaching and learning (supported by national big data).
 Because there are different ways students can be smart in schools, no one way of measuring student achievement will reveal success.
 Students’ voices about their own growth may be those tiny clues that can uncover important trends of improving learning.

 Edwards Deming once said that, “without data you are another person with an opinion.”
 But Deming couldn’t have imagined the size and speed of data systems we have today.
 Automation that relies on continuously gathered data is now changing our daily lives.
-Drivers today don’t need to know how to use maps anymore when they can use smart navigators that find them the best routes: airline pilots spend more time flying on autopilot than by hand.
+Drivers today don’t need to know how to use maps anymore when they can use smart navigators that find them the best routes; airline pilots spend more time flying on autopilot than by hand.
 Similar trends are happening in education systems with countless reformers trying to “disrupt” schools as they are.

 Edwards Deming once said that, “without data you are another person with an opinion.”
 But Deming couldn’t have imagined the size and speed of data systems we have today